labex-labs/open-source-labs/rust/rust-book/lab-ch17-03-oo-design-patterns/step6.md

 We call the `as_ref` method on the `Option` because we want a reference to the value inside the `Option` rather than ownership of the value.
 Because `state` is an `Option<Box<dyn State>>`, when we call `as_ref`, an `Option<&Box<dyn State>>` is returned.
 If we didn't call `as_ref`, we would get an error because we can't move `state` out of the borrowed `&self` of the function parameter.

 We then call the `unwrap` method, which we know will never panic because we know the methods on `Post` ensure that `state` will always contain a `Some` value when those methods are done.
-This is one of the cases we talked about in "Cases in Which You Have More Information Than the Compiler" on page XX when we know that a `None` value is never possible, even though the compiler isn't able to understand that.
+This is one of the cases we talked about in "Cases in Which You Have More Information Than the Compiler" when we know that a `None` value is never possible, even though the compiler isn't able to understand that.

 At this point, when we call `content` on the `&Box<dyn State>`, deref coercion will take effect on the `&` and the `Box` so the `content` method will ultimately be called on the type that implements the `State` trait.
 That means we need to add `content` to the `State` trait definition, and that is where we'll put the logic for what content to return depending on which state we have, as shown in Listing 17-18.